adamazon/adamazon-code/README.md

 > Read the data story here: https://adamazon.github.io

 ## Milestone 3
+Our aim for the project is to investigate the factor affecting the product reviews in e-retail domain through analysis of the Amazon Review Dataset.
 Responsabilities for the milestone:

 - **Victor Le**: Preliminary data analysis, text analysis (nltk preprocessor, TFIDF, Word2Vec), similar products (nearest neighbours), plot charts, explanations, poster